tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 python -m http.server 8000
 ```

-* This is a built-in, Python one-liner that creates a local HTTP server that is hosting the files inside of the current directory.
+* This is a built-in Python one-liner that creates a local HTTP server that is hosting the files inside of the current directory.

 * This is necessary in order to register our dApp with MetaMask.
 While we could just open the `index.html` file directly in our browser, MetaMask wouldn't register in this case.